ccorbett0116/personal-site/README.md

 - ✅ All requests proxied through Cloudflare
 - ✅ Only ports 80/443 open
 - ✅ IP address hidden from public DNS
+- ✅ Auto-updated allowlists for GitHub webhook IPs (via GitHub API)
+- ✅ Auto-updated trusted Cloudflare proxy IPs (via Cloudflare IP list)

 ---

+## 🛠 Maintenance Automation

+- GitHub webhook IPs are fetched weekly from the GitHub API and inserted into the `/webhook` NGINX block
+- Cloudflare proxy IPs are pulled weekly from Cloudflare and used to update real client IP handling
+- Both update scripts run via `cron` and only reload NGINX if changes are detected
+- Config updates are atomic and validated before reload to ensure zero downtime

+---

+## TODO:
+- Website updates can briefly cause the website to go down.
+Fix this.